eclipse-basyx/basyx-python-sdk/server/README.md

 $ docker compose up
 ```

-This is the exemplary `docker-compose` file of this repository:
+This is the exemplary `docker-compose` file for the server:
 ````yaml
 services:
   app: